chris2511/meta-s6-rc/README.md

 then adds or removes it to the compiled database by `s6-rc-bundle -f add default ...` and finally updates the live state by `s6-rc -up -v2 change default`.

+### rc-dynamic

+usage `rc-dynamic [setup|teardown] <service-name>

+Create an instance from an [S6\_RC\_TEMPLATE](#templates).
+The name of the dynamic service is **instance@template** The template from the directory */etc/s6-rc/templates/* is copied with the whole service name to */run/service*.
+An envfile called *env/instance* is created inside the service with 2 variables:
+ - INSTANCE="\<instance-name\>"
+ - TEMPLATE="\<template-name\>"

+The run and finish scripts may source it or the execlie way: *envfile env/instance* it and use the INSTANCE variable name for starting this specific instance.
+An optional executable file in the template: *data/check-instance* may be used to validate the instance name.
+It will be called with the instance-name as argument and must exit 0 if the instance is valid.
+If it exits non-zero, the instance creation fails.

 ### s6-startstop